Vascular Screenings: Your Key to Early Detection and Prevention

 Vascular screenings are generally characterized by their brevity and lack of discomfort, typically involving straightforward procedures such as:

 Blood Pressure Measurements: Taken in different limbs to identify any significant discrepancies that might indicate circulatory issues.
+This involves using a standard blood pressure cuff on both arms and sometimes both ankles.

 Ankle-Brachial Index (ABI) Tests: A comparative assessment of blood pressure readings between the ankles and the upper arms to evaluate peripheral circulation.
+This test is quick, non-invasive, and involves lying down while blood pressure cuffs are inflated on your arms and ankles.

 These diagnostic procedures are entirely non-invasive and usually require only a few minutes to complete, offering invaluable insights into the health and functionality of your circulatory system without causing any physical discomfort or demanding a substantial time commitment.
+Patients can typically resume their normal activities immediately after the screening.

 When is the Optimal Time to Schedule a Vascular Screening?